andrew2764/base-apparel-coming-soon/README.md

 ### Continued development

-It was quite a big gap between the mobile view and desktop view.
+More difficult than it first seems.
+There was quite a big gap between the mobile view and desktop view.
 Tried my best to style the layout for the in-between sizes in a way that makes sense.

+Getting the positioning of the logo for the mobile view then desktop view also tripped me off.
+Ended up just using two img elements and changing their respective display css property.

-Looking at it, I think it's servicable but there are likely better ways of doing it.
+Looking at it, I think it's serviceable but I'm sure there are better ways of doing it.
+Regardless, I will keep practicing and learning.

 ## Author